This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Now get ready to dip all the veggies into this high protein snack!
 It’s a great option for switching up your nutrition and easily adding more protein into your diet to bust cravings.

-If you love dip recipes, try low calorie black bean dip, higher protein spinach artichoke dip, and easy french onion dip next!
+If you love dip recipes, try low calorie black bean dip, higher protein spinach artichoke dip, and onion dip with yogurt next!

 Edamame Hummus made with 4 ingredients.
 A simple, high protein snack made in a blender with Greek yogurt and fresh herbs.
 A healthy, gluten free protein packed snack for any day of the week!
 Gluten Free + Low Calorie